faded53222/NSWord/README.md

 These files constitute the dataset used by the models in demonstration codes.

+As shown above, the Nanopore sequencing data and m6A modification sites analyzed in the Hct116 cell line were sourced from [SG-NEx](https://github.com/GoekeLab/sg-nex-data).

 ## Usage

 The majority of the project's work is presented in Jupyter Notebook format.